digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.Simon-Rérat.B_Introduction.md

 The JBUF has been using sigils provided in the "_Zander.
 Handwörterbuch der Pflanzennamen_", a horticultural dictionnary, as a taxonomic basis to classify their plants.
 In horticulture, a tree is often described as a plant producing a lignified trunk and reaching a minimum of 4 meters in height in its adult stage.
 As it is somewhat arbitrary, and wouldn't be applicable to many plants one would call a tree, this definition doesn't seem relevant in the context of the DBGI.

-#TODO which are the 8 basic families of the Raunkier system?

-A more scientific way of describing what a tree is would be to use the 8 basic families of the Raunkier system in order to separate the different forms of plants.
+A more scientific way of describing what a tree is would be to use the life forms of the Raunkier system, which are the Phanerophytes, the Epiphytes, the Chamaephytes, the Hemicryptophytes, the Cryptophytes, the Therophytes, the Aerophytes, the Geophytes, the Helophytes, the Hydrophytes, in order to separate the different forms of plants.
 In our case, all the trees would fall into the category of the phanerophytes.
 However, this category doesn't allow to differentiate between bush, shrubs, and trees.
 This, in itself is a big enough problem.
 The Raunkier system is based on the location of the plant's growth-point during seasons providing adverse conditions, such as cold, and dry seasons.
 Thus excluding plants living in environment presenting only good seasons, i.e. tropical plants.
 As the DBGI, and by extension the EMI, is a project of international scope, the Raunkier system doesn't seem to provide a relevant definition.
 Furthermore, it defines the lignification of the trunk as a necessary criteria for being a tree and the presence of a single trunk.
 Excluding many arborescent growth forms people would consider trees such as the banana tree, thuja, or the papaya tree in the process.